apache/arrow-site/_posts/2024-02-27-comet-donation.md

 # Background

-Comet is one of a growing class of projects that aim to accelerate Spark using native columnar engines such as the proprietary [DataBricks Photon Engine] and the open source [Gluten project] and [Spark RAPIDS].
+Comet is one of a growing class of projects that aim to accelerate Spark using native columnar engines such as the proprietary [Databricks Photon Engine] and the open source [Gluten project] and [Spark RAPIDS].

 Comet was originally implemented at Apple and the engineers who worked on the